I’m an independent education advisor who works with the leaders of schools & education organisations.

 A brief career history

 In 2017 I moved to Cape Town, South Africa, as part of Ark’s Education Partnership Group (EPG) consultancy.
-Here I spent six years supporting the development of new ‘school operating partners’ (similar, but not identical, to Trusts or Charter schools in the UK or US), advising the operators on strategic planning, curriculum, assessment, teacher training and school leadership development.
+Here I spent six years supporting the development of new ‘school operating partners’ (similar, but not identical, to Trusts or Charter schools in the England or US), advising the operators on strategic planning, curriculum, assessment, teacher training, and school leadership development.
 Common Good and Acorn Education (which has since become Apex Education) were two of those SOPs.

 Wanting to re-engage with life at the sharp-end of schools, I returned to Ark in 2021-22 to take up a role as Deputy Principal at Ark Charter in Portsmouth, before setting up as an independent consultant.